The Doubting Game

 Things are not always what they are, or so some might say.
 Arag the Touched believes this in much the same way he believes he is not who he thinks he is.
 Needless to say, Arag is and has always been touched.
 Still, there might be something to his belief, a belief he believes is not what he believes it to be.
-He often feels muddled and tends to be uneasy, unsure of his surroundings, his motivations, his thoughts, and even his existence.
+He often feels muddled and tends to be uneasy, unsure of his surroundings, his motivations, his thoughts, and even his existence, although he never doubts that he exists.

 Arag is a Neanderthal.
 I mean that literally.
-He lives in a long lost age.
+He lives in a long-lost age.
 He is the last of his kind and is about to be attacked by a human.
 That human, Bok, thinks Arag is an abomination.
-Bok believes all such abominations should be killed and has killed many of them, including women and children.
+Bok believes all such abominations should be killed and has killed many Neanderthals, including women and children.
 Bok has a club.
 Arag has a leaf that he might soon use.

-Right about now, Arag is relieving himself behind a large boulder, and Bok is standing on that boulder looking down at Arag.
+Right about now, Arag is attempting to relieve himself behind a large boulder, a boulder on top of which Bok is standing.

 Arag had been constipated for days.
 He knew this, but didn’t believe he knew it.
 Despite that, he squatted down to relieve himself.